dwellons/DonationLog/DesignDocuments/UserStories.md

 As an administrator I want to log in so that I can edit or delete donations.

+### Sign Out *

+As an administrator I want to log out after I'm finished working.

 ### Find Donations by Donor Name *

-As a donation, I want to be able to search donors by name, and to see a list of donations from them.
+As a user, I want to be able to search donors by name, and to see a list of donations from them.

 ### Find Donations by Date

-As a donation, I want to be able to search for and see donations for a given day.
+As a user, I want to be able to search for and see donation from a given day.

 ### Print or Send Donation Report *